 We will work to provide the evidence we need to prove your damages.
 We can use your medical records, bills, and receipts to show the cost of your treatment after the crash.
 We will also use your employment records and pay stubs to show how much income you have missed out on during your recovery.

 We may also consult with medical experts and career specialists to provide estimates of your ongoing medical care costs and your future lost income, career perks, and other earning potential.

 We will include this information in the personal injury claim we file with your insurer.
 In our claim, we will request a fair amount of compensation that will pay for your damages and allow you to recover.
 If your insurance company refuses to pay, we can take your case to court.
 We will keep fighting for you until you have your settlement check in hand.

-The Attorneys With the Law Offices of Ogle, Elrod & Baril, PLLC, Can Help You After a Car Crash.
+The Attorneys at OEB Law, PLLC, Can Help You After a Car Crash.

 You owe it to yourself to have an attorney review your insurance policy, any offers of settlement you may have received, and the consequences of accepting any offers before you sign.

-The attorneys with the Law Offices of Ogle, Elrod & Baril, PLLC, are ready to represent your interests after a car accident with an uninsured or underinsured motorist.
+The attorneys at OEB Law, PLLC, are ready to represent your interests after a car accident with an uninsured or underinsured motorist.
 We know all of the tricks your insurer is likely to use and can defend against them.
 Our goal is to win you the maximum amount of compensation you deserve for your injuries.